powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 ::::{tabs}
 :::{group-tab} JAVA creation API
-Network elements are never built on their own in the CRAC object: they are always a component of a larger business object, and are added implicitly to the CRAC when the business object is added (e.g. a contingency, a CNEC, or a remedial action).
+Network elements are never built on their own in the CRAC object: they are always a component of a larger business object, and are added implicitly to the CRAC when the business object is added (e.g. a CNEC, or a remedial action).
 When building a business object, one of the two following methods can be used to add a network element to it (using an ID only, or an ID and a name).
 ~~~java